-How do you prepare for a long-running tour?
+How do you typically prepare for a long-running tour?

-You played Riff in West Side Story and also first cover Tony, what was this like to perform in and did you get chance to cover the role of Tony?
+You played Riff in West Side Story, and also covered the role of Tony, what was the musical like to perform in?

 What an amazing opportunity to be able play and understudy two hugely different characters in the same show.
 West Side Story has been my favourite show to be a part of to date.
 I have to say a huge thank you to Sam Spencer-Lane and Matthew White for trusting me with both of these incredible characters.
 Unfortunately, I never got to play Tony for an audience.